0xgleb/afyfier-3000/presentation/presentation.md

 ---
 ## Fine-tuning

-We can fine-tune BERT for our specific domain and then it will perform better for usu.
+We can fine-tune BERT for our specific domain and then it will perform better for us.

 ---
 ## True Afy